-Acorns and Stash App appeal to similar target demographics because they make it simple for bewginners to start investing.
+Acorns and Stash App appeal to similar target demographics because they make it simple for beginners to start investing.
 The main difference between Stash and Acorns is that Stash allows fractional share investing while Acorns offers ETF investments instead of traditional stocks.

 Stash App is for complete beginners who want to save money and invest in their favorite companies all while having access to world class banking features.
-For most people, owning a share of Amazon or Google stock is very expensive so that's why fractional share investing appeals to beginners.
+For most people, owning a share of Amazon or Google stock is very expensive so that’s why partial share investing appeals to beginners.
 You can invest as little as $5 at a time then own $5 worth of Amazon stock and slowly build up a position over time.

 Fees & Pricing

-Both apps start out with a cheap $1 monthly investment fee for beginners but Stash gets more xpensive as your portfolio grows in value.
+Both apps start out with a cheap $1 monthly investment fee for beginners but Stash gets more expensive as your portfolio grows in value.
 Stash switches from a $1 monthly fee to 0.25% of your total portfolio when your balance exceeds $5,000.
 That amounts to $12.50 on a 5k balance.